 Everything with a signal is measured in dB’s, also known as decibels.
 You might have thought that decibels were a unit of sound but they’re not really, they’re a unit of change.
-We talked about dB’s in detail a few months ago in a strangely unpopular article, so let’s try it again but make it a little simpler.
+We talked about dB’s in detail several years ago in a strangely unpopular article, so let’s try it again but make it a little simpler.

 Let’s leave out the fancy math and boil it down to two things.